-For film and TV, Schoenberg has scored several projects including GRACELAND, which premiered at the Tribeca Film Festival, his Emmy Award-winning score to Artbound’s (PBS/KCET) documentary THAT FAR CORNER: Frank Lloyd Wright in Los Angeles, and the current theme package for ABC’s NIGHTLINE.
-Schoenberg has also written music for museums (Museum of the Future (Dubai), Museum of Ice Cream (Los Angeles)).
-Schoenberg received his Doctor of Musical Arts from The Juilliard School where he studied with John Corigliano (Academy Award-winning score to THE RED VIOLIN).
+For film and TV, Schoenberg has scored several projects including Graceland, which premiered at the Tribeca Film Festival, his Emmy Award-winning score to Artbound’s (PBS/KCET) documentary That Far Corner: Frank Lloyd Wright in Los Angeles, and the current theme package for ABC’s Nightline.
+Schoenberg has also written music for museums including the Museum of the Future (Dubai), and Museum of Ice Cream (Los Angeles).
+Schoenberg received his Doctor of Musical Arts from The Juilliard School where he studied with John Corigliano (Academy Award-winning score to The Red Violin).
 He lives in Los Angeles with his wife, playwright and TV writer Janine Salinas Schoenberg, and their two sons, Luca and Leo.